dIoMeDs/stegos-website/content/news/2019/10/mainnet-beta-3-and-150k-bounty.md

  **PLEASE NOTE:** Your syncing progress may still say 0% for more than a minute while the app is checking your saved data.
 Please be patient.
 It hasn't stalled.
 (If it stays at 0% for more than half an hour, please email support@stegos.zendesk.com.)

 In future versions the sync counter will be replaced with something more informative.

+## Automatic Language Selection

+The Stegos desktop wallet now uses your computer's default language to automatically select a language on first start up.
+We currently support English and Chinese, with plans to add more languages later.

+You can manually change the language later in the settings menu, if you want.

 ### New Address Format